-Their home's purchase is the most important financial decision most people may ever consider.
-It doesn't matter if where you raise your family, a seasonal vacation property or an investment, the purchase of real property is a complex financial transaction that requires multiple people working in concert to see it through.
+Getting a home is the most significant financial decision most people might ever make.
+It doesn't matter if a primary residence, a second vacation property or one of many rentals, purchasing real property is a complex transaction that requires multiple people working in concert to pull it all off.

-Most people are familiar with the parties having a role in the transaction.
-The real estate agent is the most familiar face in the exchange.
-Then, the mortgage company provides the money necessary to fund the deal.
-And the title company sees to it that all requirements of the sale are completed and that a clear title passes to the buyer from the seller.
+You're probably familiar with the parties taking part in the transaction.
+The real estate agent is the most familiar entity in the exchange.
+Next, the bank provides the financial capital necessary to fund the transaction.
+The title company ensures that all requirements of the sale are completed and that a clear title passes to the buyer from the seller.

-So, who's responsible for making sure the real estate is worth the purchase price?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the real estate is in line with the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Allen Appraisal Service will ensure, you as an interested party, are informed.

-Our first duty at Allen Appraisal Service is to inspect the property to ascertain its true status.
-We must actually see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the shape a reasonable buyer would expect them to be.
-To ensure the stated size of the property is accurate and document the layout of the property, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the property.
+To determine the true status of the property, it's our responsibility to first complete a thorough inspection.
+We must physically view features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really exist and are in the condition a reasonable buyer would expect them to be.
+To ensure the stated size of the property has not been misrepresented and describe the layout of the house, the inspection often requires creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.

-Following the inspection, we use two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Here, the appraiser uses information on local building costs, labor rates and other elements to determine how much it would cost to build a property nearly identical to the one being appraised.
-This value often sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+This is where we pull information on local building costs, labor rates and other elements to derive how much it would cost to construct a property comparable to the one being appraised.
+This figure commonly sets the maximum on what a property would sell for.
+It's also the least used method.

 Paired Sales Analysis

-Appraisers become very familiar with the subdivisions in which they work.
-They thoroughly understand the value of particular features to the people of that area.
-Then, the appraiser researches recent sales in the neighborhood and finds properties which are 'comparable' to the subject being appraised.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers are intimately familiar with the subdivisions in which they appraise.
+They thoroughly understand the value of certain features to the people of that area.
+Then, the appraiser researches recent sales in the neighborhood and finds properties which are 'comparable' to the property in question.
+By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
-In this case, the amount of revenue the real estate produces is taken into consideration along with income produced by comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use an additional method of valuing a property.
+In this situation, the amount of income the property yields is factored in with income produced by nearby properties to derive the current value.